aosabook/500lines/cluster/CHAPTER.rst

 The seed waits until it has received ``Join`` messages from a majority of its peers, then sends a ``Welcome`` with an initial state for the state machine and an empty set of decisions.
 The seed role then stops itself and starts a bootstrap role to join the newly-seeded cluster.

-Seed emulates the ``Join``/``Welcome`` part of the bootstrap - replica interaction, so its communication diagram is the same as for the replica role.
+Seed emulates the ``Join``/``Welcome`` part of the bootstrap/replica interaction, so its communication diagram is the same as for the replica role.

 {{{ code_block cluster.py 'class Seed'
 .. code-block:: python